wetryingtodorock/getblock-docs/en/rpc-service/movr/json-rpc/movr_eth_chainId.md

 ---
-title: movr:eth_chainId \[POST\] {disallowed}
+title: eth_chainId  {disallowed} - Moonriver
-description: Returns the chain ID used for transaction signing at the current bestblock.
-None is returned if not available.
+description: Example code for the eth_chainId  {disallowed} json-rpc method. Сomplete guide on how to use eth_chainId  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters